henrfos/diabetes-prediction/README.md

 The dataset includes the following features:
 - Number of pregnancies
 - Glucose concentration
-- Blood pressure (mm Hg)
+- Blood pressure
-- Skin thickness (mm)
+- Skin
 - Insulin level
 - Body mass index (BMI)
-- Diabetes pedigree function
+- Diabetes inheritance
-- Age (years)
+- Age

 The target variable is a binary classification indicating the presence(1) or absence(0) of diabetes.

 ## Dependencies

-- Python 3.x
+- Python
 - Numpy
 - Pandas
 - Scikit-learn